Reducing Stress and Increasing Well-Being with Mindfulness

 Companies are beginning to recognize that they need to do something about workplace stress that goes beyond a casual recommendation to “see your doctor”.
-Increasing mental wellness reduces stress and Mindfulness has been shown to have a positive effect on our general well-being and happiness.
+Increasing workplace wellness and mental wellness initiatives help reduce stress.
+Mindfulness has been shown to have a positive effect on our general well-being and happiness.

 Tania Singer at the University of Leipzig in Germany has done some extensive studies with regards to the positive effects of various meditative practices.
 Insight meditation which cultivates the skills needed in perspective taking i.e. seeing things as passing, as well as allowing closer examination of a particular experience, has been shown to reduce harmful stress hormones such as cortisol.